-In order to analyze the relevance of the sample dates, we isolated two variables, one with sample dates as a factor and one without.
-Using ANOVA, we compared the p-values of both variables to determine their relevance in predicted weights based on mayfly and tadpole density.
+To further explore the interaction between tadpole density and lake, we repeated this analysis of tadpole biomass, but separately for tadpoles from each lake.

-Analysis of mesocosm experiment. – In our analyses of mesocosm algal abundance, the independent variables were tadpole abundance and either mayfly presence or final mayfly abundance.
+Analysis of mesocosm experiment. – In our analyses of mesocosm algal abundance, the independent variables were tadpole abundance and mayfly presence;.
 We included an interaction term between consumers, because of the potential for tadpoles to either facilitate or interfere with mayfly grazing.
-We used a similar approach to fitting the linear models as outlined above.
+We used a similar approach to fitting linear models as outlined above.
 We included covariates for duration of algal growth (days) and for the initial abundance of algae (log AFDM) in each mesocosm.
 We allowed variance to differ with respect to consumer presence-absence or abundance.
 We analyzed only tiles from the bottom of the tank.
+Due to the high mortality of mayflies, we repeated this analysis using final mayfly abundance rather than mayfly presence-absence.